Casey Weldon

-William Casey Weldon (born February 3, 1969) is a former professional American football player.
-Weldon is best known for being the quarterback for Florida State in the late-1980s and early-1990s.
-During his senior season in 1991, Weldon finished runner-up in the Heisman Trophy balloting to Desmond Howard of Michigan.
-He also played in the National Football League (NFL), World League and for the Birmingham Thunderbolts of the XFL.
+William Casey Weldon (born February 3, 1969) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Florida State Seminoles from 1988 to 1991.
+During his senior season in 1991, Weldon was a first-team All-American and finished runner-up in the Heisman Trophy balloting to Desmond Howard of Michigan.

+Weldon was selected in the fourth round of the 1992 NFL draft by the Philadelphia Eagles.
+He also played in the World League and for the Birmingham Thunderbolts of the XFL.

+College career

+Statistics

+Bowl games only began counting toward single-season and career statistics in 2002.